jordantoaster/ml-wow/ml-end-2-end/tools/tools-mapped-to-mlops-concepts.md

 The ability to capture the results of an ML experiment **and** reproduce on demand.

 ### Preferred Options
-- N/A
+- Sagemaker Experiment Tracking
+    - Offers the ability to capture metrics from training jobs using Regex and capturing any desired metadata using the Sagemaker SDK.

 ### Alternate Options
 - N/A
-    - MLFlow
     - DVC Pipelines
-    - Sagemaker Experiments?
-        - Limited to use when used as part of Sagemaker training jobs.

-## #6 Data/Model/Concept Drift Detection
+## #6 Model Monitoring (Observability)

 ### Preferred Options
 - N/A

 ### Alternate Options
 - N/A
+    - Tracking changes in the features the model uses in Datadog or other monitoring tool.
     - Great Expectations?
         - Flexible for any solution with apprioriate alerting.
     - Sagemaker Endpoints
         - Only suitable for model deployed to an endpoint on Sagemaker.

-## #7 Model Monitoring (Observability)

-### Preferred Options
-- N/A

-### Alternate Options
-- N/A
-    - Custom Datadog dashboards

-## #8 ML Pipelines
+## #7 ML Pipelines

 A central pipeline for preparing data and training ML model in a single click/command/schedule.
-The output being a model or multiple model artifacts.
+The output being a /datamodel or multiple data/model artifacts.

 ### Preferred Options
-- N/A
+- Kedro

 ### Alternate Options
 - DVC?
 - Sagemaker Pipelines?

-## #9 XAI and Bias
+## #8 XAI and Bias

 ### Preferred Options
 - SHAP + feature attribution from models.
+    - As it stands, applied only during the experimention phase effectively.

 ### Alternate Options
 - Sagemaker Clarify?